Evidence review

 The rule that makes it worth reading

-We apply the identical rubric to providers we earn a commission from and providers we don't — and we disclose partner status on every card.
-Affiliate status never adjusts a score.
+We apply the identical rubric to every provider — assume any provider we list may compensate us if you sign up through our link.
+Commission never adjusts a score, and it never softens the write-up — the unflattering finding about a provider we earn from stays in.
 A ranking that flatters every provider is worthless; we rank the weak ones low and state the reasons.
 Facts (pricing, states served, verification) come from each provider's public disclosures at last review; the weighted score is our editorial judgment.
 It is never sold.
 The permanent version of this rubric lives at our methodology page.

 The six factors and their weights

 **Real-world results — 20%.** Does the provider's protocol mirror what actually produced results in the pivotal trials — adequate dosing, proper titration, and the molecules that work?
 Only semaglutide and tirzepatide have that record: roughly 15% mean weight loss for semaglutide in STEP-11 and about 20–21% at tirzepatide's top dose in SURMOUNT-12.
-A watered-down protocol or an unproven "alternative" is marked down here.
+A watered-down protocol or an unproven "alternative" is marked down here — and so is a provider whose maintenance dose is too low to match the labeled schedule, which is the most common reason someone plateaus earlier than the trials would predict.
+See who actually meets the label's eligibility criteria for the BMI and comorbidity thresholds this factor is measured against.

 **Price honesty — 20%.** Not just the number, but whether it's truthful: no first-month teaser that silently triples, no hidden membership, lab, or consult fees stacked on later.
 An honest flat rate beats a lower sticker with a step-up.